Moana Pozzi

 Anna Moana Rosa Pozzi ([ˈanna moˈaːna ˈrɔːza ˈpottsi]; 27 April 1961 – 15 September 1994), also known mononymously as Moana, was an Italian pornographic actress, television personality and politician.

 Early life

-Pozzi was born in Genoa, Liguria, Italy, the daughter of Alfredo Pozzi, a nuclear engineer, and Rosanna, a housewife.
+Pozzi was born in Genoa, Italy, the daughter of Alfredo Pozzi, a nuclear engineer, and Rosanna, a housewife.
 Her name, Moana, is a Polynesian name meaning "ocean".
 In her youth, Pozzi lived for periods of time in Canada and Brazil, due to the nature of her father's work requiring him to travel.
 By the time she was thirteen years old, the family had returned to their native Italy, where she finished school.
 In 1979, a few weeks before her 18th birthday, she gave birth to her only child, a son named Simone, who was raised by her parents and told that his mother was his older sister.
 The family moved to France in 1980 and Pozzi, then 19 years old, decided to stay in Rome.